 Ability to prioritize work on multiple projects with competing deadlines.

 Ability to work in a collaborative environment with team members and clinical investigators.

 Preferred Education, Experience and Skills:

-Bachelor's Degree in computer science, statistics or biostatistics, or applied mathematics and one year programming experience for analytic applications, or an equivalent combination.
-Preferred prior analysis work in epidemiology, public health or health policy; knowledge of SQL server databases and programming; experience with other statistical software such as R or STATA.
+1. Prior analysis work in epidemiology, public health or health policy.
+2. Knowledge of SQL server databases and programming.
+3. Experience with other statistical software such as R or STATA.